arma-events/docs/src/en/users.md

 Your user profile contains a list of all communities you are a member of.
 You can use this overview to quickly jump to the community or to leave the communities you no longer want to be part of by using the 3 dots context menu.

 Keep in mind that the community will be deleted if you are the only/last member.
-If there are other members but you are the only administrator of this community then you need to transfer your admin rights to another member.
+If there are other members but you are the only administrator of this community then you need to transfer your admin rights to another member before deletion.
 See [communities](./communities "Communities") for more information about community management.

 ![Sessions](../images/users/user-profile-communities-overview.png "Sessions")